pyfar/sofar/docs/examples.rst

 This will check the following

-- Are all mandatory fields contained?
-If not mandatory fields are added with their default value and a warning is raised.
+- Are all mandatory data contained?
 - Are the names of variables and attributes in accordance to the SOFA standard?
-If not a warning is raised.
 - Are the data types in accordance with the SOFA standard?
 - Are the dimensions of the variables consistent and in accordance to the SOFA standard?
 - Are the values of attributes consistent and in accordance to the SOFA standard?

+If any violations are detected, errors are raised.

 Reading and writing SOFA objects
 ================================